MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/batchingpolicy.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 02/25/2019
+ms.date: 03/12/2019
 ---
 # IngestionBatching policy

 ## Overview

-When using [queued ingestion](../management/data-ingestion/internal.md), Kusto can optimize the ingestion process so that small data blobs are batched together as they await ingestion.
+During the ingestion process Kusto attempts to optimize for throughput by batching small ingress data chunks together as they await ingestion.
 This sort of batching reduces the resources consumed by the ingestion process, as well as does not require post-ingestion resources to optimize the small data shards produced by non-batched ingestion.